Fransenson/PyT_Notifier/README.md

 ### Step 2 - Install twx.botapi
 Install the twx.botapi: `pip install twx.botapi`

-If you are facing issues with pip, see the [official instructions to install pip](https://packaging.python.org/tutorials/installing-packages/)
+If you are facing issues with pip, see the [official instructions to install pip](https://packaging.python.org/tutorials/installing-packages/) or [the pip installation guide](https://pip.pypa.io/en/stable/installing/)

 ### Step 3 - Download PyT_Notifier
 Download the current version of PyT_Notifier from the [release page here on github](https://github.com/Fransenson/PyT_Notifier/releases)